US-GHG-Center/RetrievalToolbox.jl/paper/paper.md

 ## Related software and alternatives

 While most retrieval software that implement specific algorithms are still closed-source, some have been made public.
 The operational retrieval algorithm for NASA's OCO-2 [@Crisp2014] and OCO-3 [@Eldering2019] missions, named ACOS [@Odell2018], is released as [`RTRetrievalFramework`](https://github.com/nasa/RtRetrievalFramework/), a highly customizable and modular framework which combines C++ and Fortran routines that are interwoven through Lua scripts.
 With `RTRetrievalFramework`, users can adjust the behavior of the program flow via the Lua-based umbrella, without having to re-compile the large codebase.
-A more recent development is the ReFRACtor [@McDuffie2020] software ([github link](https://github.com/ReFRACtor/framework)), which is a fork of `RtRetrievalFramework` and replaces the Lua portions with Python code.
+A more recent development is the [ReFRACtor](https://github.com/ReFRACtor/framework) [@McDuffie2020] software, which is a fork of `RtRetrievalFramework` and replaces the Lua portions with Python code.

 Hosted at the Netherlands Institute for Space Research (SRON), [`RemoTeC`](https://bitbucket.org/sron_earth/remotec_general/src/main/) [@Butz2011] is the scientific algorithm that forms the basis of the operational methane data products derived from ESA's Sentinel-5P mission [@Veefkind2012].
 It is a more traditional software written in Fortran 90 that is controlled at runtime by text-based configuration files.
 In `RemoTeC`, the forward model is a static part of the architecture of the software, in which the configuration file contents determine which features are active during execution.